harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/quality-and-support-metrics.md

 ## Issue Resolution Time

-There are two Issue Resolution Time widgets: The **Issue Resolution Time Single Stat** and the **Issue Resolution Time Report**
+There are two Issue Resolution Time widgets: The **Issue Resolution Time Single Stat** and the **Issue Resolution Time Report**.

-The Issue Resolution Time Single Stat widget monitors a single stat, such as average issue resolution time (average time from creation to close).
+The Issue Resolution Time Single Stat widget is an [Issue Single Stat widget](#issue-single-stat-widgets) that reports the number of issues marked as resolved in a given time period.

 The Issue Resolution Time Report is a configurable bar graph showing the number of tickets closed along with the average time it took to close those tickets, based on the time the tickets were created.
 This report can help answer questions like: